Sawuare/misk/README.txt

-Here is my hobby software, including headers for terminal control and programs about audio, graphics, patterns, physics, mathematics, utility, and fun.
-The programs only have terminal interfaces.
+Here is my terminal software, including headers for terminal control and programs about audio, graphics, patterns, physics, mathematics, utility, and fun.
 Some programs use features of POSIX or Linux, so I recommend GNU/Linux for using them.

 The directories and files in here are: